ivanitlearning/learning-k8s/Qns.md

 8. Remember to check whether the correct dirs are mounted apart from the arguments specified to the control plane pods
+9. Note down steps in creating users from scratch and granting roles, also clarify CSR links